skorch-dev/skorch/examples/optuna/README.md

 pip install -r requirements.txt
 ```

-You can run this example as follows, pruning can be turned on and off with the `--pruning`
+You can run this example as follows, pruning can be turned on with the `--pruning`
 argument.
 ```bash
     $ python skorch_example.py [--pruning]